 Both the Voyage and Oasis rock physical side buttons for turning pages, while the standard model and the Paperwhite use touchscreen controls.

-The most basic Kindle model has a lower resolution screen that packs in 167 pixels-per-inch.
+The most basic Kindle model has a lower resolution screen, serving up 167 pixels-per-inch.
 In comparison, the other Kindles here have a boosted resolution of 300 pixels-per-inch.
-That makes for sharper text and pictures, which is especially good news if you prefer tiny fonts or want to read graphic novels on your ebook device.
+That makes for sharper text and pictures, which is especially good news if you prefer tiny fonts or want to read comics on your ebook device.

 Read next: How to read comics on your Kindle

 For the Oasis’ panel, Amazon added more LED backlights for a more uniform panel.
 As a result, you don’t get any light or dark patches even when the backlight is boosted to maximum.
-However, for some barmy reason Amazon has also removed the adaptive backlighting introduced for the Kindle Voyage, so you’ll need to manually adjust the Oasis’ brightness to suit your environment; the screen won’t automatically raise or lower the brightness for a comfortable read and maximum battery efficiency.
+You’ll also find an adaptive light sensor on the Voyage and Oasis, so the screen brightness will automatically raise or lower depending on the environmental conditions.
+This helps to prevent battery wastage, while ensuring a comfortable read.

 Every Kindle here except for the most basic £60 model has the option of built-in 3G support, which allows you to download books even when you’re not connected to WiFi.
 This feature costs a bit extra, although downloading books via 3G is completely free once you’ve paid that initial premium.
 Of course, finding free WiFi is pretty easy these days, so it’s not a necessary extra.

 All four Amazon Kindles sport the same updated interface and features.
 From the home page you see your most recent reads as well as the rest of your ebook library, plus book recommendations in case you’re in need of inspiration.
 Kindles now give you direct access to the GoodReads website too, where you can read reviews of any books you might like to try.
 You can then jump straight into the Kindle Store to purchase and download whatever you like.